-To the log. of the equatorial interval (from the wire at which the observation was made to the centre) add the log. secant of the star's declination (or co-sec. of its polar distance,) the sum, rejecting ten from the index, will be the log. of the interval from the wire at which the transit was taken, to the centre wire, which being added to observations made at the first or second wire, or subtracted from those made at the fourth or fifth, will give the time of the star's passing the meridional wire.
+To the log. of the equatorial interval, (from the wire at which the observation was made to the centre) add the log. secant of the star's declination (or co-sec. of its polar distance,) the sum, rejecting ten from the index, will be the log. of the interval from the wire at which the transit was taken, to the centre wire, which being added to observations made at the first or second wire, or subtracted from those made at the fourth or fifth, will give the time of the star's passing the meridional wire.

 The equatorial intervals of the wires may readily be computed by the following rule, from observations made upon any star whose declination is known.
 To the log. of the interval occupied by the star in passing from any wire to the centre wire, add the log. cosine of the star's declination (or sine of its polar distance;) the sum, rejecting ten from the index, will be the log. of the equatorial interval, which being determined for each wire, from observations of a number of stars having different declinations, the mean will be a very correct result.
-The equatorial intervals of the wires of the transit at the Royal Observatory, were found to be, difference from the centre wire, to obtain a correct mean; the correction to be applied to the mean of the wires may be computed as follows: divide the difference between the sum of the first two and sum of the last two equatorial intervals by 5, and to the log. of the quotient add the log. co-secant of the polar distance of the star; the sum will be the log. of the correction required, plus if the sum of the two first intervals is greater than the second, otherwise minus.
-Such inequality in the intervals should never be allowed to remain, unless circumstances prevented their rectification.

-S.
+The equatorial intervals of the wires of the transit at the Royal Observatory, were found to be

-From the first wire to the third = 36,647
+From the first wire to the third $= 36^{\circ}, 647$

-,, second ,, 18,305
+,, second >> = 18,305

-,, fourth 19 18,309
+,, fourth >> $\equiv 18,309$

-,, fifth ,, = 36,606
+,,, \mathbf{fifth} " = 36,606